yaroslavvb/newton/README.md

-# Experiments wiht newton-like methods
+# Experiments with newton-like methods